FengyingY/15-466-f20-base5/README.md

-# (TODO: your game's title)

-Author: (TODO: your name)

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+# Food Maze

+Author: Fengying Yang & Yunfei Cheng

+Design:

+- Foods are distributed randomly in this building.
+- Your task is to collect all foods.

 Screen Shot: